openml-labs/gama/docs/source/user_guide/things_to_know.rst

 Actual values or hyperparameter names may vary depending on the version of GAMA you are using.
 Make sure to set *both* the log level of the log and the stream handler.

+An overview the log levels:
+ - **debug**: messages for developers and computers.
+This includes output required for log visualization (see next section).
+Expect a lot of output.
+ - **info**: general information about the optimization process.
+ - **warning**: serious errors that do not prohibit GAMA from running to completion (but results could be suboptimal).
+ - **error**: errors which prevent GAMA from running to completion.

 Log Visualization
 *****************